Day 1: 📍Cafe By The Ruins 📍BenCab Museum 📍Baguio Museum 📍Burnham Park

 La Trinidad, located in Benguet (yes, not all bloggers think Strawberry Farm is in Baguio) is famous for its Strawberry Farm, an initiative of Benguet State University.
 The farm also has other crops like romaine lettuce, broccoli, cauliflowers, and other plants which are all organic.
 I paid extra so I could pick strawberries myself as one of the farmers was too persuasive in telling me it’ll be a good experience, plus it’ll make an impressive IG post.

 After this, we did some errands and went to SM Baguio.
-I wasn’t able to take a picture from the mall, but lemme say that place is super impressive as it doesn’t use air conditioning system.
+I wasn’t able to take a picture from the mall but lemme say that place is super impressive as it doesn’t use an air conditioning system.
 The cool mountain air was all and enough to ventilate the place.
-We had lunch in the food court, a meal of fish and rice as there was a limited selection.
-We were also able to leave out things in the baggage area located at the basement floor, for which we were thankful because they were also starting to get heavier.
+We had lunch in the food court, and a meal of fish and rice as there was a limited selection.
+We were also able to leave out things in the baggage area located on the basement floor, for which we were thankful because they were also starting to get heavier.

 1:00 PM – Good Shepherd